protocol/nft-website/docs/tutorial/avax-nft.md

 ```

+Since we're implementing [`ERC721URIStorage`](https://docs.openzeppelin.com/contracts/4.x/api/token/erc721#ERC721URIStorage) for our NFT contract, we get the special method `_setTokenURI(tokenId, tokenURI)` for free on top of the regular `ERC721` interface. `ERC721URIStorage` is an extension of the IERC721 interface with a convenient capability of setting and getting metadata URI for each token.
+We'll get this URI by [uploading the asset to nft.storage](#uploading-the-asset-and-minting-the-token).

-You can come up with your own contract name, token name, and token symbol instead of "Filet".
+You can come up with your own contract name, token name, and token symbol instead of "Filet", but make sure to use the name consistently.

-Now compile the contract `Filet.sol` using this hardhat command:
+Now compile the contract `Filet.sol` using this hardhat command at your root level:

 ```shell
 npx hardhat compile